 The Narcissistic Personality

 Narcissistic Personality Disorder is not a disease.
 There are no blood tests for this condition and different professionals may diagnose the very same person in different ways.
 Instead, personality disorders are patterns of behaviour in an individual which are very pervasive.
-Charming to the outer world, the narcissistic person will be self centered and difficult to live with, throwing tantrums and lying or stealing to get what they want.
+Charming to the outer world, the narcissistic person will be self centred and difficult to live with, throwing tantrums and lying or stealing to get what they want.

 Stuck in an immature developmental phase, this person’s judgements about situations, people, values and even reality are formed ‘on the fly’ and coloured purely by what they want and what is going to make them feel good.”